kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

 We recommend using a separate disk for your swap partition.
 We recommend the separate disk be [encrypted](#security-risk).
 If swap is on a partition or the root filesystem, workloads can interfere with system processes needing to write to disk.
-If they occupy the same disk, it's possible processes can overwhelm swap and throw off the I/O of kubelet/container runtime/systemd, which would affect other workloads
+If they occupy the same disk, it's possible processes can overwhelm swap and throw off the I/O of kubelet/container runtime/systemd, which would affect other workloads.
+Swap space is located on a disk so it is imperative to make sure your disk is fast enough.

 ##### Swap as the default